Business -> Retention of books and records by a business

 Books and records must be kept by every:

 The records that must be kept include books of accounts and records which provide the ability to calculate taxes payable.
 Books and records must be supported by "source documents" which substantiate the amounts in the books of account.
 Canada Revenue Agency (CRA) indicates that supporting documents for the income tax return of an individual should be kept for six years, in case they select your return for review.
 They may request more documentation than official receipts as proof of deductions or credits claimed, including cancelled cheques or bank statements.
-For instance, for a tax return filed in April 2009 regarding the 2008 income tax return of an individual, the source documents must be kept until at least January 2015.
+For instance, for a tax return filed in April 2009 regarding the 2008 income tax return of an individual, the source documents related to that tax return must be kept until at least January 2015.
 However, it would be better to retain the documents until six years after the date on the notice of assessment or notice of reassessment.

 Source documents include (but are not limited to) invoices for purchases and sales, deposit slips, cheques, contracts, and trade confirmations for investment purchases and sales.
 These books and records are used to prepare financial statements of the business, which previously had to be prepared according to generally accepted accounting principles (GAAP).
 Changes in accounting standards mean that now financial statements must be prepared according to International Financial Reporting Standards (IFRS) or Accounting Standards for Private Enterprises (ASPE).